-During the years ended December 31, 2012 and 2011, we incurred \$2 thousand and \$154 thousand in legal fees, respectively, to defend Mr. Kang, as the former Representative Director of our Korean subsidiary, against allegations relating to our Korean subsidiary's involvement in customs reporting violations in South Korea that allegedly occurred in 2007 and 2008.
+During the years ended December 31, 2013 and 2012, we incurred \$0 and \$2 thousand in legal fees, respectively, to defend Mr. Kang, as the former Representative Director of our Korean subsidiary, against allegations relating to our former Korean subsidiary's involvement in customs reporting violations in South Korea that allegedly occurred in 2007 and 2008.
 We agreed to reimburse Mr. Kang's legal fees incurred on this issue through December 31, 2012.